AndreeaBila/climate-change-visualisation/README.md

 To access the code and run it yourself in IntelliJ IDEA, click `Create A New Project` on the home screen, or go to `File > New > Project`.
 From the menu on the left side, select **JavaFX** and click Next.
-Click on `Project Location` and from the File Explorer select the `climate-change-visualisation` Folder and Press Finish.
+Click on `Project Location` and from the File Explorer select the `climate-change-visualisation` Folder and press Finish.
 Remove the `Sample` Folder that IntelliJ created.
 Mark `src` as the Source Root Folder, `resources` as the Resource Root Folder and `test` as the Test Root Folder.
 Add JUnit 5 as a Project Library.
 In `File > Project Structure > Project` ensure the `Project SDK` is set to 1.8 and `Project